Duckle29/PWM-Solar-Charge-Controller/README.md

 # PWM-Solar-Charge-Controller
 This is an attempt at making an Arduino powered PWM solar charge controller.

-The design of this controller is heavily based on Julian Lietts PWM5 controller, which he sadly discontinued.
+The design of this controller is heavily based on Julian Iletts PWM5 controller, which he sadly discontinued.
 He however makes some interesting Youtube videos.

   * [Website](http://256.co.uk)